 - Director, Institute for Altitude Medicine, Telluride, Colorado

-It is possible to prevent these conditions by ascending slowly and allowing your body to adjust as you go.
+It is often possible to prevent HAI by ascending slowly and allowing your body to adjust as you go.
 Serious complications of high altitude disease can usually be avoided by watching for early signs and symptoms of high altitude illness and responding quickly.

 This article will review the prevention and treatment of high altitude illness.
 More detailed information is available by subscription.
 (See "Acute mountain sickness and high altitude cerebral edema" and "High altitude pulmonary edema" and "High altitude illness: Physiology, risk factors, and general prevention" and "High altitude disease: Unique pediatric considerations".)

 It is not possible to know in advance if you will become ill when traveling to a high altitude.
 In addition, being physically fit does not decrease your chances of developing a high altitude illness.
 However, certain groups are at increased risk, including people who:

 ●Have a prior history of high altitude illness

 ●Exercise or drink alcohol before adjusting to the change in altitude

 ●Ascend rapidly from low elevation to sleeping altitudes above 8000 feet (2400 m).